New measures for SFI

 Mar, 25 2024

-Under the changes, SFI applicants will only be able to put 25% of their land into six SFI actions that take land out of direct food production.
-The actions are:
+Under the new rules, SFI applicants can allocate only 25% of their land to six specific actions that remove land from direct food production.
+These actions include:

 • Flower-rich grass margins